 The 95% CI for a population surviving 5 years and the 95% CI for a population dying within 5 years overlap by less than 1 mg/dL.
 Based on this observation the difference in the point estimates for the population mean serum LDL levels for groups defined by vital status at five years are unlikely to be significantly different at a 0.05 level.
 However, the size of the CI is dependent of the number of observations so the overlap could represent a lack of precision rather than a lack of significance.

+Points: 2 (-1; it’s not about how much they overlapped)

 If we presume that the variances are equal in the two populations, but we want to allow for the possibility that the means might be different, what is the best estimate for the standard deviation of LDL measurements in each group?
 (That is, how should we combine the two estimated sample standard deviations?)